tmkim/t-planet/README.md

         Confirmed that login works locally

     So I think today I want to spend a bit of time making sure you can actually log in.

+7/10
+    Bruh
+    ok so I used vercel logging to figure out what's going on.
+Idk why I didnt try this earlier.
+    Anyway realized I need to update environment variable for auth_secret, now i'm good !
+    Did a bit of work cleaning up the appearance

+    OK so today let's get card browsing available.

+    Made progress on CS browsing.
+    + Made new page that contains a table of all public CS regardless of user
+    + Need to add buttons to
+        -- Preview Card Set
+        -- Add Card Set